xlfe/PJON-cython/README.md

 ## Current status:

-Support for PJON 12 and the following strategies :-
+Support for PJON 13 and the following strategies :-
 - LocalUDP
 - GlobalUDP
 - ThroughSerial
-- ThroughSerialAsync

 Note